1.) Do I need an Immigration Attorney to assist me with my case?

 2.)
 Okay.
 I want to consult with an Immigration Attorney, how do I find one?

-If money is a consideration, you may want to search for an Immigration Attorney that offers a free initial consultation.
+If money is a consideration, you may want to search for an Immigration Attorney that offers a free or reduced initial consultation.
 You may also want to first look at www.ailalawyer.com as these attorneys must met the following requirements: (1) Approved American Immigration Lawyers Association (AILA) member for at least 2 years (2) Hold at least $100,000 worth of legal malpractice insurance (3) Completed at least 9 hours of Continuing Legal Education (CLE) classes within the last year (4) Licensed and in Good Standing with a State Bar Association.

 3.)
 How much will an Immigration Attorney cost me?